-Delay a video signal coming into the switcher in HD or UHDTV1.
+Delay a video signal coming into the switcher.

 Note: An FSFC must be applied to the input you want to delay.

 - Click Navigation Menu > Configuration > Inputs > External. - 2.
 Click the Configure button for the input you want to apply a delay to. - 3.
 Click Delay.